Keep the Trail Access info current...

 Goldfields & Mining

-Palms circuit track is a 0.75km, grade 4 Circuit hike located in the Munmorah State Conservation Area, NSW.
+Palms circuit track is a 0.75km, grade 4 circuit hike, located in the Munmorah State Conservation Area, New South Wales.
 The hike should take approximately 45mins to complete.

 Re-energise under a canopy of cabbage tree palms on this meandering, short loop through the rainforest of Munmorah.